A Spotlight on "Net Gain"

 In 2018, the Society for the Environment presented the prestigious Environmental Professional of the Year award to Anglian Water CHP (Combined Heat and Power) Manager and Chartered Environmentalist, Graham Powell.
 Immediately after the presentation, Graham expressed that he was “delighted to receive the honour” and was “in shock” when his name was announced.
 Find out more »

-Nominations for the 2019 Environmental Professional of the Year Award are now open!
-To find out more and submit a nomination, please click here.
+Nominations for the 2019 Environmental Professional of the Year Award have now closed!
+To find out about the nine finalists for the 2019 award, please click here.

 Chartered Environmentalists, Registered Environmental Technicians and Honorary Fellows of the Society | FREE

 Non-registrants and aspiring CEnvs and REnvTechs | £50.00

 Severn Trent Water were founded in 1974 as a regional, state-owned water authority based in the Midlands and responsible for water supply management, and waste water treatment and disposal.
 Located in the catchment areas of two of Britain's largest rivers - the Severn and the Trent, it's from these rivers that they get their name.

 "We want our activities to protect and enhance the rivers, lakes and streams across our region.
 How we operate - from the energy we use to how we manage our waste - affects the wider environment in which we work.
 Our objective is to protect our local and wider environment."

 This is your chance to be a part of a unique, environmentally focused event that brings together environmental experts from sectors including engineering, agriculture, waste management, water, sciences, energy, ecology and forestry.

 A maximum of two event sponsors + a venue sponsor.

 If interested, please contact Phil Underwood on +44 (0) 345 337 2951 or email firstname.lastname@example.org